marten-seemann/draft-seemann-quic-address-discovery/draft-ietf-quic-address-discovery.md

 addresses are not valid, but this does not reduce the number of packets sent over the network.
-The attack also has the effect of causing spurious detection NAT rebinding, and is a variant of the replacement of addresses of packets mentioned in {{Section 21.1.1.3 of RFC9000}}.
+The attack also has the effect of causing spurious detection of NAT rebinding, and is a variant of the replacement of addresses of packets mentioned in {{Section 21.1.1.3 of RFC9000}}.
 QUIC implementations are expected to have sufficient protection against spurious NAT rebinding to limit the incidental traffic